Expect the unexpected when travelling with teenagers

 Apparently they had the best time at the other station, playing in the snow making the most of their slight change in plans.

 “Great,” I thought as we travelled by bus to Nozawa in the dark unable to see the gorgeous countryside.
-Arriving in Nozawa, the roads were snow covered and we had no idea of the layout of the town.
-Miraculously Mr 18yo managed to read the town map and we negotiated our way to our Kirakuso Lodge.
+When the bus stopped at Nozawa we hoped we chose the right part of town to get off the bus.
+The roads were snow covered and we had no idea of the town’s layout.
+Miraculously Mr 18 managed to read the map and we negotiated our way to our Kirakuso Lodge.
 It was 8pm by this stage.
 Kudos to Mr 18yo for getting us to our lodge without major detours.
-Once checked in with our welcoming Japanese hosts, we trudged up the road to our friend’s Lodge Negano.
-Many pit-stops on the way as my excited two jumped into the banks of powder on the side of the road – have to remember this was their first time back in snow in four years.
-It was special, but I just wanted to catch up with my friends and relax.
+Once checked in with our welcoming Japanese hosts, we trudged up the road to where our friends were staying – Lodge Negano.
+There were numerous pit-stops on the way as my excited two jumped into the banks of powder on the side of the road (this was their first time back in snow in four years.)
+Yes it was fun but I’d had enough drama for one afternoon.
+I just wanted to catch up with my friends and relax.

 Day one in Japan – already an interesting adventure!